lipinski0wo/Flying-wing-WiFi-control-using-ESP8266-and-PC-android/README.md

 # Flying Wing WiFi control with ESP8266 and your PC or Phone browser

-In this project we are trying to use ESP8266 WiFi microcontroller as Flying Wing / Delta Wing aircraft on board communication board.
+In this project we are trying to use ESP8266 WiFi microcontroller as Flying Wing / Delta Wing aircraft communication board.

 Files: